 Pie entries are welcome from people of any age.
 So, come to the SC Fair for Apple Pie Morning and experience this sweet tradition!

-Local Second Graders receive money saving lessons on “Teach Children to Save Day.”
+Local elementary students receive money saving lessons on “Teach Children to Save Day.”

-Employees of Shelby County State Bank give a savings lesson to approximately 175 second grade students from Harlan Community Elementary, Shelby County Catholic, AHSTW and Exira EHK Elementary Schools as part of National Teach Children to Save Day every April.
+Employees of SCSB give a savings lesson to second grade students from Harlan Community Elementary, Shelby County Catholic, AHSTW and Exira EHK Elementary Schools as part of National Teach Children to Save Day every April.

 Teach Children to Save Day is a financial education program sponsored by the American Bankers Association Education Foundation.
-Shelby County State Bank’s presentations included games and activities about the concept of saving, how interest makes money grow and determining needs and wants.
+SCSB’s presentations included games and activities about the concept of saving, how interest makes money grow and determining needs and wants.

 The purpose of Teach Children to Save Day is for bankers across the nation to visit children in the classroom about responsible money management and as they develop their financial “life skills”.

-The employees of SCSB regularly partner with local food pantries and organizations such as Food Bank for the Heartland to provide food to individuals who would otherwise not receive a balanced meal.
+The employees of SCSB regularly partner with local food pantries and organizations to provide food to individuals who would otherwise not receive a balanced meal.

 Each fall, SCSB employees deliver Meals on Wheels directly to the homes of local residents in order to provide not only a warm meal and to also serve as an informal check on the resident’s safety.
-In the spring, SCSB employees support those in need of both meals and fellowship by volunteering at the Iowa Community Kitchen.
+SCSB employees often support those in need of assistance with groceries by volunteering with Foodbank for the Heartland.